rapidsai/cudf/.github/ISSUE_TEMPLATE.md

 -->

-- [ ] I am using the latest version of PyGDF from conda or built from `master`.
+- [ ] I am using the latest version of cuDF from conda or built from `master`.
 - [ ] I have included the following environment details:
       Linux Distro, Linux Kernel, GPU Model
 - [ ] I have included the following version information for: